derricw/siggo/README.md

 * gui configuration
   * colors and border styles
 * let user re-sort contact list (for example alphabetically)
-* command to go to next contact with message waiting
 * command to go to contact with fuzzy matching
 * groups support
-* use dbus to send instead of signal-cli, to avoid having to spin up the JVM (might also fix the read receipt issue)
+* use dbus to send instead of signal-cli, to avoid having to spin up the JVM
 * there is still some data that i'm dropping on the floor
+* weechat/BitlBee plugin that uses the siggo model without the UI
 * wouldn't tests be neat?
+* signal-cli seems to delete old attachments after a while. maybe I should move them somewhere where they wont get deleted?